ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

         return memo[(idx, total)]
       return dfs(0,0)
     ```
     ```
-      a is the amount given
+      a is the target given
       n is the length of the array
       Time: O(a*n)
       Space: O(a)